 This is a show about making art and the creative process in the context of massive digital transformation of how art is funded, distributed and enjoyed.
+You will find a running list of programmes below.

 The show is focused largely on the creative industries and the broader cultural sphere but of course software is software so the insights and take-aways will be applicable elsewhere.
 Yes, NFTs are a game changer.
 They are a real world application of blockchain tech, with most of the pieces in place to cause some important changes.
 By far the most exciting aspect I see are the possibilities of connecting the real (experiences and objects) and the virtual.
 In my world (the culture industries) this is a big thing.